 Orthodontic appliances like braces and clear aligners are used to create tension in your mouth and pull your teeth to more optimal positions, which facilitates the formation of new ligaments and sometimes bone.
 This is known as the remodeling phase of treatment.
 Once this phase is complete, the newly formed tissues, ligaments, and bone need time to stabilize and get used to their new locations.
 If there is nothing to hold the teeth in place after this phase, they will almost always migrate back to their old positions.

 All of this means that, if you don’t wear your retainer as directed once the active phase of your treatment is complete, your teeth will eventually start shifting back to their old positions, undoing all your hard work.
 The good news is, it’s easy to avoid relapse!
-Keeping your teeth in place is as simple as wearing your retainer as directed by Dr. Langford.
-He’ll choose the best type of retainer for you based on your unique needs, preferences, and expected compliance.
+Keeping your teeth in place is as simple as wearing your retainer as directed by Dr. Langford or Dr. Ringer.
+Your orthodontist will choose the best type of retainer for you based on your unique needs, preferences, and expected compliance.

 What types of retainers are available?

 In the same way that we offer fixed appliances like braces and removable appliances like clear aligners, we also have fixed and removable retainers available to you.
 Removable retainers are further broken down into Hawley and Essix retainers.
 We’ll explore their features in a little more detail here.

 Fixed retainers generally consist of a thin wire that’s bonded behind the bottom or top teeth, or sometimes both.
 These can be a particularly helpful option for patients who have (or have had) a large space between the two upper front teeth.
 Once treatment is complete and the space is completely closed, a fixed retainer can be used to keep it that way.